 There are those who see Ferguson differently but the fact remains that in a very visible public life he consistently demonstrated what we describe as mental toughness – and there are things we can learn from that which benefit our capacity to achieve, to enhance our well-being and to develop a positive take on our lives.

 Mental Toughness describes the mind-set that every person adopts in everything they do.
-It is closely related to qualities such as character, resilience, grit, etc. Mental Toughness is defined as a personality trait which determines in large part how people deal with challenge, stressors and pressure …. irrespective of prevailing circumstances.
+It is closely related to qualities such as character, resilience, positivity and grit, etc. Mental Toughness is defined as a personality trait which determines in large part how people deal with challenge, stressors and pressure …. irrespective of prevailing circumstances.

 Finally I need to own up.
 I am a lifelong Manchester United fan so I am biased and will always be grateful what he did to my team.
 There have been times over the past 50 years where its needed a great deal of my Mental Toughness to still think positively about my team – but very rarely in those Fergie Years!